erdebee/onlycat-homey/README.md

 Homey integration for [OnlyCat](https://www.onlycat.com/) smart pet doors.

+## Disclaimers
+This app is an unofficial integration.
+I do not own or have any relation with onlycat, its brandname or its products.
+Usage of this app is at your own risk.

 ## Features

 * 🏠 Know whether your pet is home or on the hunt using the Pet Presence sensor
-  * 🐾 In case your pet chooses another exit, you can override the presence using the Set Pet Location action
-* 🚪 Manage the active door policy manually or using automations
 * 🔎 Keep track of your device and build automations with it using sensors for:
    * 📶 Flap connection status
    * 🕒 Flap events (timestamp, RFID codes, trigger source, event classification)
    * 🐭 Contraband detection
    * 🔐 Lock state

+## On the roadmap for later:
 * 🔄 Control your flap remotely using reboot and remote unlock options
+* 🚪 Manage the active door policy manually or using automations
+* 🐾 In case your pet chooses another exit, you can override the presence using the Set Pet Location action

 ## Flow Cards

 ### Triggers
 - **Pet Detected**: Triggers when a pet is detected entering or exiting
 - **Contraband Detected**: Triggers when contraband is detected by the device
-- **Device Connected**: Triggers when the device connects or disconnects
+- **Device (Dis)Connected**: Triggers when the device connects or disconnects

 ### Conditions
 - **Pet is Home**: Check if a specific pet is currently at home
 - **Device is Locked**: Check if the OnlyCat device is currently locked

 ### Actions
-- **Unlock Device**: Unlock the OnlyCat device
-- **Lock Device**: Lock the OnlyCat device
-- **Reboot Device**: Reboot the OnlyCat device
-- **Set Pet Location**: Manually set the location of a pet
+For now the app provides exclusively read only capabilities.

-## Installation
+## Installation / setup

-1. Open the Homey app
+### Install the app
-2. Go to the App Store
-3. Search for "OnlyCat"
-4. Install the app
+1. Add OnlyCat from the homey app store

-## Configuration

-1. Open the OnlyCat app in Homey
+2. Open the OnlyCat app in Homey

+### Retrieve your onlycat device token
+1. Install and setup your onlycat flap with the onlycat app
+2. Enable "Developer Mode" in the settings page
-2. Enter your OnlyCat device token
+3. Write down your OnlyCat device token for later use when adding to homey
-   * You can find your token in the OnlyCat app under "Account"
-3. The app will automatically connect to your OnlyCat device(s)

-## Adding Devices

 ### Adding OnlyCat Devices
 1. Go to Devices in the Homey app
 2. Click the "+" button to add a new device
 3. Select "OnlyCat Device"
 4. Choose your device from the list
-5. Complete the pairing process

-### Adding Pets

-1. Go to Devices in the Homey app
-2. Click the "+" button to add a new device
-3. Select "OnlyCat Pet"
-4. Choose your pet from the list
-5. Complete the pairing process
+5. Complete the pairing process (You need to enter the device token, as retrieved by the steps above, here)

 ## Common Automation Ideas